 register of interests policy: guidance note for scientists

-This guidance note explains the SMC’s register of interests policy, what type of interest should be declared, when and how to declare such interests, where the potential for conflicts of interest may arise and how such conflicts will be dealt with, so they do not prejudice the activities or reputation of the SMC.
+This guidance note explains the SMC’s register of interests policy, what type of interest should be declared, when and how to declare such interests, where the potential for conflicts of interest may arise and how such interests will be dealt with, so they do not prejudice the activities or reputation of the SMC.
 Individuals should be aware that it is their personal responsibility to declare their interests.
+The SMC will accept declarations on trust, and we will only question a declaration if we think something important has been omitted.

 Why do we have a register of interests policy?